CircleCI-Archived/api-preview-docs/docs/breaking.md

 # Proposed Breaking Changes

+## Oct 25, 2019

+Fixed some typos and clarified some of the changes, specifically around pluralization and error responses.

 ## Oct 23, 2019

 The API v2 preview was made available earlier this year with the intent of exposing [new workflow and pipeline control endpoints](https://github.com/CircleCI-Public/api-preview-docs/blob/master/docs/api-changes.md#new-endpoints-available-for-preview-use) to our API users.
 With the v2 Preview endpoints in place, the team at CircleCI also began to migrate API v1 and v1.1 endpoints into v2.